 Our program is somewhat unusual in that we require participating teachers and group leaders to complete a weekend-long training course at our site prior to reserving the Center.
 Teachers who have registered for the Environmental Education & Natural History Intensive may begin the process of reserving the Center for a three- to five-day stay.
-The Center can accomodate a maximum of 80 participants including one adult for every eight children under 18.
+The Center can accomodate a maximum of 86 overnight guests; one adult is required for every eight children under 18.
 Click here for a list of available dates and fees.
 A signed Application & Use Agreement, $600 facility use deposit and $1M in comprehensive liability insurance are required to secure a reservation.
 Partial fee waivers are available for qualifying schools.

 How do I sign up for the required training course?

 The Environmental Education & Natural History Intensive is offered in April and is open to teachers and youth leaders.
 For more information, visit Teacher & Group Leader Training.